mino29/nvimstarter/README.md

 ## Installation

 I'd suggest you have winget, scoop installed on your windows system, this will make your life a lot easier.
+(Linux has either apt, dnf, pacman, brew or even nixenv etc. ; Mac has brew.)
+Please for your own sake, get a package manager for your system.

 ### Dependencies